-The FM25CL64B has two separate pins for SI and SO, which can be connected with the master as shown in Figure 3.
+The FM25V02A has two separate pins for SI and SO, which can be connected with the master as shown in Figure 3 on page 5.

 For a microcontroller that has no dedicated SPI bus, a general-purpose port may be used.
 To reduce hardware resources on the controller, it is possible to connect the two data pins (SI, SO) together and tie off (HIGH) the HOLD and WP pins.
 Figure 4 shows such a configuration, which uses only three pins.